Making multigraphs simple by a sequence of double edge swaps: Alternative proof of Theorem

 \section{Alternative proof of Theorem~\ref{th:main}}

-Note that Theorem~\ref{th:main} follows directly from Theorem~\ref{th:loopfreeconjecture}.
-Our proof of Theorem~\ref{th:loopfreeconjecture} above uses the fact that the degree sequence is graphical to choose a simple graph $H$ as a target.
+Note that Theorem~\ref{th:main} follows from Theorem~\ref{th:loopytargetgame} since we can choose the target $H$ to be any simple graph with the same degree sequence as the original graph.
 In this section we present an alternative proof of Theorem~\ref{th:main} which does not rely on such a choice.
 In fact, the only way it exploits the graphicality of the degree sequence is via the inequalities guaranteed by the easy ``only if'' direction of the Erd\H{o}s-Gallai theorem.
 With this in mind, the harder ``if'' direction of the Erd\H{o}s-Gallai theorem follows easily from Theorem~\ref{th:loopy} since any sequence of nonnegative integers with an even sum clearly is the degree sequence of some loopy multigraph.